jojopapanana/techfest-bigdata/README.md

 # techfest-bigdata

+Firstly, open the .ipynb file\n
-To run the code, firstly click the "Open in Colab" button Next, upload the .csv dataset files, "gdp.csv" and "annual-co-emissions-by-region.csv" into the colab Click run all from the menu tab "Run"
+To run the code, click the "Open in Colab" button\n Next, upload the .csv dataset files, "gdp.csv" and "annual-co-emissions-by-region.csv" into the colab\n Click run all from the menu tab "Run"\n